Last updated: 02/09/2026

 Travel insurance is not legally required for visiting Ireland, but it is highly recommended.
 U.S. health insurance does not cover medical expenses in Ireland.
-While the country has high-quality healthcare, non-residents must pay out of pocket, which can add up given the exchange rate that particular day.
+While the country has high-quality healthcare, non-residents must pay out of pocket, which can add up, given the exchange rate on that particular day.

 Ireland’s unpredictable weather, reliance on public transport, and adventure opportunities make comprehensive travel coverage a smart investment.
 If you plan to rent a car, explore rural areas, or engage in outdoor activities, the right travel insurance can save you from unexpected expenses.